- What to see

 Why Stay Here?

 Staying in Eixample Dret is an option with many advantages, but perhaps the most obvious is its ideal and central location.
 The type of accommodation in this zone are classy high-ceiling flats in buildings that feature grandiose entry halls and hints of modernism.
-There is no better place to discover Barcelona's modernist architecture and you can even stay in a modernist building here.
+There is no better place to discover Barcelona's modernist architecture and you can even stay in a modernist building by staying here for yourself.
 It has long been the home of Catalonia's middle-high class who enjoy a good standard of living with many bars and restaurants on every corner.
 It's also the perfect location for families visiting Barcelona.

-Eixample Dret is a neighborhood bursting with artistic modernism represented by such prominent buildings such as La Pedrera, Casa Batllo, and Casa Ametller.
+Eixample Dret is a neighbourhood that's bursting with artistic modernism represented by such prominent buildings such as La Pedrera, Casa Batllo, and Casa Ametller.

 Strolling through the zone will put you face to face with many points of interest; like the central Plaça Catalunya, the Sagrada Familia, and Passeig de Gràcia, which is considered one of the most beautiful avenues in Europe.